EDUCBA

 vlookup 8

-Let’s test if this can be applicable for the rest of the product no. or not.
-For that, we have added some product numbers below cell E3 as shown below.
+Let’s test if this can be applicable for the rest of the product, no. or not.
+For that, we have added some product numbers below cell E3, as shown below.

 vlookup 9

 Once done, drag the formula to below respective cells till the product numbers are there.
-We will see Vlookup has fetched the values for all most all the product numbers in column F. But cell E6 has shown error #N/A which means that it doesn’t have any value related to product number 881 in Table 1.
+We will see Vlookup has fetched the values for all most all the product numbers in column F. But cell E6 has shown error #N/A, which means it doesn’t have any value related to product number 881 in Table 1.

 vlookup 10